Deception Island: Scientific research

 In 1961, Argentina's president Arturo Frondizi visited the island to show his country's interest.
 Regular visits were made by other countries operating in the Antarctic, including the 1964 visit of the US Coast Guard icebreaker Eastwind, which ran aground inside the harbour.

 However, the volcano returned to activity in 1967 and 1969, destroying the existing scientific stations.
 Both British and Chilean stations were demolished, and the island was again abandoned for several years.
 The final major volcanic eruption was reported by the Russian Bellingshausen station on King George Island and the Chilean station Arturo Prat on Greenwich Island; both stations experienced major falls of ash on 13 August 1970.

-In 2000, there were two summer-only scientific stations, the Spanish Gabriel de Castilla Base and the Argentinian Decepción Station.
+In 2000, there were two summer-only scientific stations, the Spanish Gabriel de Castilla Base and the Argentine Decepción Station.

 Remains of previous structures at Whalers Bay include rusting boilers and tanks, an aircraft hangar, and the British scientific station house (Biscoe House), with the middle torn out by the 1969 mudflows.
 A bright orange derelict airplane fuselage, which is that of a de Havilland Canada DHC-3 Otter that belonged to the Royal Air Force, was recovered in 2004.
 Plans to restore the airplane and return it to the island have been made.

 The Russian cruise ship MV Lyubov Orlova ran aground at Deception Island on 27 November 2006.
 She was towed off by the Spanish Navy icebreaker Las Palmas and made her own way to Ushuaia, Tierra del Fuego.
 She later became a ghost ship in the North Atlantic after the towing line parted during an operation to scrap the vessel in the Dominican Republic.